streamnative/function-mesh-website/versioned_docs/version-0.8.0/function-mesh/function-mesh-overview.md

 ## What is Function Mesh

-Function Mesh is a Kubernetes operator that enables users to run Pulsar Functions and Pulsar connectors natively on Kubernetes, unlocking the full power of Kubernetes’ features and resources.
+Function Mesh is a Kubernetes operator that enables users to run Pulsar Functions and Pulsar connectors natively on Kubernetes, unlocking the full power of Kubernetes' features and resources.

 By providing a serverless framework that enables users to organize a collection of Pulsar Functions and connectors, Function Mesh simplifies the process of creating complex streaming jobs.
 Function Mesh is a valuable tool for users who are seeking cloud-native serverless streaming solutions.
 Key benefits include: